-The most common reason a tenant might be evicted is for failing to pay rent.
+The most common reason landlords evict tenants is for failing to pay rent.
 In New York, a landlord can begin taking steps toward eviction as soon as a tenant fails to pay rent on time.

 Please keep in mind that eviction laws will vary throughout the state of New York, depending on whether the rental property is located inside New York City and whether the property is covered by a state or local rent regulation.
 This article will provide general information on how to evict a tenant who fails to pay rent within the state of New York.
 For more detailed information, please see the resources below or speak with an attorney.

-After a tenant fails to pay rent on time, the landlord can give the tenant a demand for rent, also sometimes called a three-day notice.
-The demand for rent must give the tenant three days to either pay the rent in full or move out of the rental unit.
-If the tenant does not move out of the rental unit or pay rent within three days, the landlord can then file an eviction lawsuit with the court (see N.Y.
+To begin the eviction process, the landlord must give the tenant a written demand to either pay the rent in full or move out of the rental unit within 14 days.
+If the tenant does not move out of the rental unit or pay rent within that period, the landlord can then file an eviction lawsuit with the court.
+(N.Y.
 Real Prop.
-Acts § 711(2)).
+Acts.
+Law § 711(2).)

 The demand for rent must be written, and it must include the following information:

 A landlord has two options when giving a tenant a demand for rent.

 (N.Y.
 Real Prop.
 Acts.
 Law §§ 711, 735.)

 A tenant can respond in a variety of ways after being given a demand for rent.